 Why were the authorities so slow to adopt the idea of citrus for scurvy prevention?
 Other competing remedies for scurvy were also being proposed, and each cure had its champions.
 For example, the highly respected Captain Cook reported that during his Pacific voyages there was no evidence that citrus fruits cured scurvy.
 In contrast, the experimental work by Dr. Lind, who was not a prominent figure in the field of naval medicine, did not get much attention.
 This leads one to wonder if the British Navy was typically hesitant to adopt new innovations.
 But, while it resisted scurvy prevention for years, other innovations, such as new ships and new guns, were readily accepted.
-(Adapted with the permission of Simon & Schuster Publishing Group from the Free Press edition of DIFFUSION OF INNOVATIONS, 5th Edition by Everett M. Rodgers.
-Copyright © 1962, 1971, 1983 by The Free Press.
-All rights reserved.)
+(Adapted from Rogers, 2003, p.
+7, with permission from Free Press, a division of Simon & Schuster.)

 Even when the benefits and advantages of an innovation have been made evident, adoption can be slow to occur.
 Even today, studies demonstrate that nurses do not use nursing research in their practice.
-In 2005, Pravikoff, Tanner, and Pierce conducted a large survey of registered nurses (RNs) from across the United States.
+Recently, a large survey of registered nurses (RNs) from across the United States was conducted.
 Of the clinical nurses who responded to the survey, more than 54% were not familiar with the term EBP.
+The typical source of information for 67% of these nurses was a colleague.
+Alarmingly, 58% of the respondents had never used research articles to support clinical practice.
+Only 18% had ever used a hospital library.
+Additionally, 77% had never received instruction in the use of electronic resources (Pravikoff, Tanner, & Pierce, 2005).